randy3k/LaTeXYZ/README.md

-# LaTeX-Plus
+# LaTeXPlus

-LaTeX-Plus is a multi-platform LaTeX plugin for [Sublime Text 3](https://www.sublimetext.com/3).
+LaTeXPlus is a multi-platform LaTeX plugin for [Sublime Text 3](https://www.sublimetext.com/3).
 It works on OSX, Windows and Linux (Ubuntu).
-LaTeX-Plus aims to be lightweight, extensible but self contained.
+LaTeXPlus aims to be lightweight, extensible but self contained.
 If you are looking for a full feature plugin, see, for example [LaTeXing](http://latexing.com) or [LaTeXTools](https://github.com/SublimeText/LaTeXTools).
 These two plugins are great.
 A lot of ideas are actually inspired by these two plugins.
 Unfortunately, LaTeXing is not open source and the development of LaTeXTools has been slowed down lately.

 If you like it, you could send me some tips via [paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=YAPVT8VB6RR9C&lc=US&item_name=tips&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) or [gratipay](https://gratipay.com/~randy3k/).